-As Sr. Director of Engagement, Rajini Padmanaban leads the engagement and relationship management for some of QA InfoTech's largest and most strategic accounts.
-She has more than twelve years of professional experience, primarily in the software quality assurance space.
+As Vice President Testing Engagements, Rajini Padmanaban leads the engagement and relationship management for some of QA InfoTech's largest and most strategic accounts.
+She has more than seventeen years of professional experience, primarily in the software quality assurance space.
 Rajini actively advocates software quality assurance through evangelistic activities including blogging on test trends, technologies and best practices, providing insights on software testing to analyst firms such as Gartner, IDC.
-She is also an active speaker in the Star conferences run by SQE and was recently a keynote speaker at the QAI STC.
+She is also an active speaker in the Star conferences run by SQE and QAI STC.
 Her writings continue to be featured in TechWell, Sticky Minds and Better Software Magazine amongst others.
 She can be reached at [email protected].

 It is a common belief that testers should think like end-users by going beyond the defined requirements, seeing if the application under test addresses end-user expectations, and evaluating how it fares against competition.
 But with security testing, testers have to think not only like end-users, but also like hackers.